caspii/casparwre.de/_posts/2022-07-01-python-to-code-a-saas.md

 ## But first, what is a SaaS product?

 SaaS stands for _software as a service_.
 A SaaS product is a web-based software product that people pay to use.
-Examples of a small SaaS product would be a paid email provider, or a tool to help you schedule your social media posts.
+An example of a small SaaS product would be a tool to help you schedule your social media posts.
 Large SaaS products are Salesforce or the Google suite of office products (Google Docs, Google Sheets and so on).

 The product I'm building allows you to create scoreboards and leaderboards and share them via a link.
 I started building it as a toy project 5 years ago and since then it has been transformed into a fully fledged business.
 You can see a dashboard with all my public metrics [here](https://keepthescore.co/open/).

 ## Why did I initially choose Python?

 When I first started the project it was not my intention to build a business.
-Instead, I wanted to build a minimalistic app to learn full-stack development.
+Instead, I wanted to build a small webapp to learn full-stack development.

  I settled on Python as the language.
 I had been dabbling in Python for some time already and used it to do small tasks, such as renaming files in bulk or scraping some data off a website.

-This initial exposure gave me a feel for the language, and I absolutely liked what I felt.
+This initial exposure gave me a feel for the language, and it felt good.
 People often talk about Python being extremely beginner-friendly, and they are right.
 But as I learned more about the language I found it to be very intermediate-friendly too.

 In general, Python is very good at hiding its advanced features until you need them.
 Here's an example for Java, which is absolutely not good at hiding its "advanced" features: